 Social Security provides critical life insurance and disability insurance for working parents.
 A young man has a four in ten chance of dying or becoming disabled before reaching retirement age.
 A young women faces a three in ten risk of dying or becoming disabled before retirement.
-A young worker with average earnings (about \$37,200 in 2007), a spouse and two young children has Social Security life insurance For a PDF of the full brief, Children's Stake in Social Security, visit NASI's website at www.nasi.org.

-protection equal to a life insurance policy with a face value of \$433,000 and a disability insurance policy worth about \$414,000.
+A young worker with average earnings (about \$37,200 in 2007), a spouse and two young children has Social Security life insurance protection equal to a life insurance policy with a face value of \$433,000 and a disability insurance policy worth about \$414,000.